MistahWrite/care_center/README.md

 #### Local Storage
 - Only do this if you've added the "Favorite a Message" functionality.
 - Do some research to utilize Local Storage, so that the user's favorite messages will persist, even if they reload the page.
+- Add the user login information to local storage so users can sign in with their username and password

 #### Design your own feature
 - Have an idea of something you'd like to add to the app?
 Go for it!
 Just be sure to run the idea by your instructors first!